google/WebFundamentals/src/content/en/updates/2018/12/wakelock.md

 as the second parameter to `WakeLock.request()`.
 Two things can happen next that you need to `catch`:

-- The wake lock can after a while just be regularly aborted, which you detect by checking if the exception’s name is `'AbortError'`.
+- The wake lock can, after a while, just be regularly aborted, which you detect by checking if the exception’s name is `'AbortError'`.
   In this context, `AbortError` is actually not an error in the common sense, but just the way `AbortController` works.